TOP 10 SILENCER QUESTIONS

 2. Which states allow silencer ownership?

-Of the remaining states; CA and IA may allow silencer ownership for people in possession of a valid FFL.
+Of the remaining states; CA may allow silencer ownership for people in possession of a valid FFL.

 3. Do I need a special license to own a silencer?